Next Steps & NLC Resources

 Fines and Fees – Debt assessed by local governments, such as court fees, traffic violations, administrative fees, and fees for services.
 Fines and fees can be applied at the individual or administrative/organizational level.
 To incorporate equity considerations into fines and fees structures, cities should consider features such as revenue caps and sliding-scale financing.

 Property and Sales Taxes – Taxes from property ownership and sales of goods and services in the community.
-These are common sources of municipal revenue which can help fund a range of services, from infrastructure improvements to public health programs.
-Effectively leveraging these taxes often requires navigating legal processes, city
+These are common sources of municipal revenue that can help fund a range of services, from infrastructure improvements to public health programs.
+Effectively leveraging these taxes often requires navigating legal processes, the city

 ordinances, or voter approval for new taxes or tax increases.